 You will be on your feet a lot.
 Every account I have read has considered a pair of high-quality tennis shoes to be a must, most also buy gel inserts for their shoes.
 I’ve found that I have to replace my shoes every two Amazon seasons because they wear out.

 The Hiring Process

-If you accept, you’ll get additional information from Amazon about the site you’ll be at, and the contact list for the campgrounds at that site.
-Amazon will not reserve a site for you they just pay for it, so it’s up to you to contact the campground you’re most interested in at set up a reservation.
+If you accept, you’ll get additional information from Amazon about what comes next, and the contact list for the campgrounds at that site.
+Amazon will not reserve a campsite for you they just pay for it, so it’s up to you to contact the campground you’re most interested in at set up a reservation.
 This should be done as soon as possible for the best selection of sites.
-You’ll also get some paperwork via e-mail to sign: a confidentiality agreement and one or two other things.
-About one month from your target start date, you’ll have to set up your drug test which in 2013 required driving to an affiliated clinic, and since I was in the Badlands it was a good 45 minutes away.
-Luckily I had a two week window to get the drug test done in, so it wasn’t impossible to arrange to drive in to Sioux City on a day off.

-This original post was written up in the summer of 2012, before I’d worked at Amazon.
-Since then, I have written a lot more about CamperForce.
-Here are links to later posts which talk more about orientation and what the work and pay is like, and more about dealing with the cold weather.
+This article was originally written in the summer of 2012, and has modified heavily since then to keep it accurate.
+Here are links every post I have written about CamperForce since then, which talk more about orientation and what the work and pay is like, and more about dealing with the cold weather.

 - CamperForce: What to Expect the First Few Days

 - Two Weeks Into CamperForce (rundown on the Stowing job)

 2013 season: (wrote mostly about what was different from the previous year, this was my coldest camping experience to date)

 - CamperForce Changes